-Click here to watch the video.
-After watching the Practicum Placement Webinar, should you still have questions, your Student Success Coordinator and Faculty Advisor are here to guide you through the process.
+Your Student Success Coordinator and Faculty Advisor are here to guide you through the practicum process.
 For general questions about the practicum experience process, please reach out to your Student Success Coordinator at 877-393-9455.
-For technical questions regarding practicum forms or eligibility, please contact Dr. Marti Elford at email@example.com.
-Please submit all requirements and documentation as directed below: See Step 4.
+For technical questions regarding practicum forms or eligibility, please contact Lisa Mann at email@example.com.
+Please submit all requirements and documentation as directed below in Step 4.

 If you are interested in completing practicum within your own classroom, it should have at least 10 children with disabilities.
 In addition, you must have a teacher in your school whose current teaching endorsement matches the one that you are working towards.

 If you are unable to complete practicum within your own classroom, you will need to identify at least three schools in one or more districts where you would be interested in completing your practicum.
 Once you identify the list of schools, we will work with you to select a placement.
 Schools that qualify for practicum should be accredited by your state and offer an inclusive setting.
 Parochial/private schools may be considered for placement, as long as they meet state accreditation standards.
 If you find yourself in a situation where you need to locate a practicum site, we have prepared a conversation guide that outlines how you should approach connecting with schools.

 Whether you are completing your practicum in your own classroom or at a different location, you must submit a practicum placement request form.
 You will need the following documents in order to submit your practicum placement request: